igvteam/igv-docs/igv-docs/docs/FileFormats/SampleInfo.md

 -->
 <p class="page-title">File Formats: Sample Info (Attributes)</p>

-Sample information includes three types of information:
+Sample information files are tab-delimited text files used to associate attributes with sample names.
+The attributes are displayed in the "Sample Information" panel and can be used to sort, group, and filter sample rows.

+The file consists of up to three sections

-* The **attributes** and their values for each sample - Required.
+* A tab delimited table specifying **attributes** and their values for each sample - Required.
-* **Sample mapping** information - Needed only if the sample names in the attribute information do not match the sample names in the data files.
+* **Sample mapping** information - Optional, needed only if the sample names in the attribute information do not match the sample names in the data files.
-* **Colors** to use in the attribute display - Needed only if the you wish to specify colors that are not the same as the defaults.

-Attribute, mapping, and color information may be provided in **separate files** or together in a **single file**.
-These are tab-delimited text files with extension .txt.
-The required formats for the three different types of information are described below.
-Lines starting with `#` are ignored (except for the special section headers) and can be used for comments in the file.

-You load sample information files as you would data files, via the _File_ menu.
-IGV can load multiple sample information files per session.
-When loaded into IGV, attributes display in a separate color-coded panel between sample names and tracks (see [Sample Attributes](../UserGuide/sample_attributes.md) in the User Guide).

-*   The attributes are applied to data tracks with names that match the sample identifiers in the attribute information.
-    *   Attribute rows without matching data tracks are ignored.
-    *   For data tracks without a matching attribute row, the corresponding IGV attributes panel rows remain blank.
-*   Because you can load multiple sample information files per IGV session, you do not need to include the attributes for all the samples of interest in the same file.
+* **Colors** Optional, used to explicitly specify colors.

 ## Attributes

-The attributes file (or section in a combined file) lists sample identifiers in the first column and attributes in subsequent columns with a single header row that defines the names of the attributes.
-If an attributes section is not at the top of a file, the section should begin with the line `#sampleTable`
+The attributes section is denoted by the line `#sampleTable`.
+It consists of a tab delimited header row defining the attribute names, followed by one row per sample containing attribute values.
+The first column contains the sample names.
+If the attribute section is the first or only section in the file the `#sampleTable` line can be omitted.

+An example attribute section for 2 samples follows.

 ```
 #sampleTable